Engoo Blog Conversation

 • Do you like cherry blossoms?
 What other flowers do you like seeing?

-However, keep in mind that the cherry blossom season doesn’t start at the same time in the whole of Japan.
-The flowers start blooming earliest in the southern parts of the country mid to late March and gradually make their way northward all the way to Hokkaido in late April or early May.
+Keep in mind that the cherry blossom season doesn’t start at the same time in the whole of Japan.
+The flowers normally start blooming earliest in the southern parts of the country mid to late March and gradually make their way northward all the way to Hokkaido in late April or early May.

 Daily cherry blossom forecasts inform viewers where the flowers have started blossoming, where they’re in full bloom, and where they’ve already fallen to the ground.

 • When do the cherry blossoms bloom in your part of the country?
-Are there any special events and festivals there?
+Are there any special events or festivals there?

 • I hear the news has cherry blossom forecasts.
 Are these helpful for people’s daily life?
 Or are they mainly useful for planning trips?